qkgo/go-socket.io/README.md

 # socket.io

-fix program carsh case by decode message error.
+fix program crash case by decode message error.

+this is a server site code